bogdanmic/dev-tools-linux/README.md

 - **electron** - the electron app files
 - **src** -  the angular app files

+This app is built using Angular and Electron.
+Usually electron apps have two processes.
+The main process and the renderer process.
+The files in the **electron** folder run in the main process and the **angular** app runs in the renderer process.

+As far as I found, it's a consensus on the fact that you should do as less work as possible on the main process.
+Also we should keep the renderer process as lite as we can and use some sort of multi-threading and such.

 To start the app for development you will need to open two terminals.
 ```bash
 # In the first terminal run the angular app in watch mode